 Recent News & Developments

-It is your responsibility to go through Security and onto the Gate on time… don’t miss your flight!
+It is your responsibility to get through Security and to the Gate on time… don’t miss your flight!

-30 – minutes prior – Be in Boarding Gate area
+30 – minutes prior – Be through Security and in Boarding Gate area

 12 – minutes prior – Boarding Gate closes